games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 We let Poly-WA be the set of sequences computed by polynomially ambiguous weighted automata.

 > **Theorem:**
-Poly-WA = Rat
+Rat = Poly-WA

-The remainder of this blog post sketches a proof of this (non-trivial) equivalence.
+Most of the remainder of this blog post sketches a proof of this (non-trivial) equivalence.

 ### Rat $\subseteq$ Poly-WA